-Enrolment takes place on GCSE results day.
+Enrolment takes place on GCSE results day, which is due to be Thursday 25th August 2022.
 On this day you will have the opportunity to review your original course choices.
 Full details of these arrangements will be sent to you in the summer term.